bbfrederick/rapidtide/docs/theoryofoperation.rst

 Which is to say, if you know the value of a function at a time t, and the value of the derivative, and the second derivative, and so on, you can calculate the signal at another point t + delta t by using a weighted sum of those  values.
 Neat!
-Even more neat is that for very sufficiently small values of delta t, you can get a pretty good approximation using just the function and it's first derivative.
+Even more neat is that for sufficiently small values of delta t, you can get a pretty good approximation using just the function and it's first derivative.

-There are some complications:
+As always, there are some complications:

-1) The mapping between fit coefficient ratio and time delay depends on the function, so it needs to be determined for each regressor.
-It's linear for very small angles (with a regressor specific slope), and then the mapping diverges (in a regressor specific way) as the delay increases.
+    * The mapping between fit coefficient ratio and time delay depends on the function, so it needs to be determined for each regressor.
+It's linear for very small delay value, and then the mapping diverges (in a regressor specific way) as the delay increases.

-2)  As I mentioned, this only works for "small" delay times.
+    * As I mentioned, this only works for "small" delay times.
 What is small?
-For LFO signals in the 0.01 to 0.15 Hz band, this is only really good for about +/-3-5 seconds of offset (which is why we can't use this method for the initial delay estimation, only for tuning).
+For LFO signals in the 0.01 to 0.15 Hz band, this is only really good for about +/-3-5 seconds of offset (and the linear region is only about +/-0.75 seconds (which is why we can't use this method for the initial delay estimation, only for tuning).
 The mapping function ends up being sigmoid - you can't really calculate the delay from the ratio when the slope gets close to zero.
-When that happens depends on the specific regressor.
+      When that happens depends on the specific regressor, but you can pretty much always do the mapping out to about +/-3.5 seconds.

+What is this good for?
+Well, one thing I have found is that rapidtide gets much better fits if you use a fairly strong spatial smoothing filter (5mm gaussian kernel).
+That's great for getting rid of a lot of the annoying speckling in the delay maps, but the result is that you lose a lot of fine detail in the delay map (which is obvious when you think about it).
+BUT - we know that delay varies relatively smoothly in real brains, so the smoothed delay values, while maybe not exactly right in most voxels, aren't far off.
+So the delay in any voxel will be within +/-3 seconds of the smoothed value in every voxel, so the ratio-of-fit-derivatives method will be able to fit the difference, which you can then apply as an offset to find the exact delay in every voxel with much higher spatial resolution.
+Neat, huh?

 References